Necromunda: Hired Gun: Reception

-Necromunda: Hired Gun received "mixed or average reviews" for the Windows, PlayStation 5 and Xbox Series X/S versions but received "generally unfavorable reviews" for the PlayStation 4 version, according to Metacritic.
+Necromunda: Hired Gun received "mixed or average" reviews from critics for most platforms, except for the PS4 version which received "generally unfavorable" reviews, according to review aggregator website Metacritic.

 VG247's Sherif Saed praised the game's combat, writing that "My desire to see what strange location the game was going to send me next kept me hooked on the main story thread, but it's the game's combat which made that journey exciting".
 He disliked how the game bound multiple actions to the same button, "Jumping into a wall, wall-running and jumping away all inexplicably use a single button.
 This finicky setup made it harder to pull off in the heat of combat than it needed to be, and stopped me from regularly mixing in wall-runs".

 Sean Martin, writing for PCGamesN, felt the story was a mixed bag, "In general, Hired Gun's plot and dialogue is all over the shop.
 By the end of the game I couldn't even remember why I was hunting Silver Talon in the first place".
 Martin also felt the customization system was largely pointless, "It lacks a character and equipment menu, for instance, and its customisation options are mostly stat-based.
 It doesn't feel like you can change much of interest in your build".

 IGN's reviewer for the game, Travis Northup was disappointed with the buggy state of the game, "You'll see yourself and others phase through the environment, slide around the level during melee animations before popping back into place, and even experience a hard crash or two...
 All of that really sucks the fun out of what should be a great time".
 Northup felt that the AI for enemies was poorly designed, as they ran straight at the player and didn't seem to make any interesting combat decisions.
 He also expressed disappointment with the story writing, "NPCs are equally shallow with precisely zero memorable characters or reasons to pay much attention to what's happening with the story".